mattroichangh/fhevm/gateway-contracts/docs/getting-started/contracts/coprocessor_contexts.md

 - `previousContextId`: identifier of the previous coprocessor context.
 - `featureSet`: feature set of the coprocessor context, used for updating the coprocessors' software.
 - `coprocessors`: list of coprocessors in the coprocessor context.

+It is possible to get information about the current [`active`](#lifecycle) coprocessor context using the following view functions:

+- `getActiveCoprocessorContext()`: get the current active coprocessor context.
+- `getActiveCoprocessorContextId()`: get the current active coprocessor context ID.

 Currently, the initial coprocessor context is set at deployment of the `CoprocessorContexts` contract and put directly in the [`active`](#lifecycle) state.
 In this particular case, the `previousContextId` is set to 0 since there is no previous coprocessor context to refer to.